open-compass/VLMEvalKit/README.md

-# MMCompass
+# VLMEvalKit

 ![LOGO](assets/LOGO.svg)

-**MMCompass** is an **open-source evaluation toolkit** of **large vision-language models (LVLMs)**.
+**VLMEvalKit** (the python package name is **vlmeval**) is an **open-source evaluation toolkit** of **large vision-language models (LVLMs)**.
 It enables **one-command evaluation** of LVLMs on various benchmarks, without the heavy workload of data preparation under multiple repositories.
-In MMCompass, we adopt **generation-based evaluation** for all LVLMs (obtain the answer via `generate` / `chat`  interface), and provide the evaluation results obtained with both **exact matching** and **LLM(ChatGPT)-based answer extraction**.
+In VLMEvalKit, we adopt **generation-based evaluation** for all LVLMs (obtain the answer via `generate` / `chat`  interface), and provide the evaluation results obtained with both **exact matching** and **LLM(ChatGPT)-based answer extraction**.

 **The codebase can:**

 1. Provide an **easy-to-use**, **opensource evaluation toolkit** to make it convenient for researchers & developers to evaluate existing LVLMs and make evaluation results **easy to reproduce**.
 2. Make it easy for VLM developers to evaluate their own models.
-To evaluate the VLM on multiple MMCompass supported benchmarks, one just need to **implement a single `generate` function**, all other workloads (data downloading, data preprocessing, prediction inference, metric calculation) are handled by MMCompass.
+To evaluate the VLM on multiple supported benchmarks, one just need to **implement a single `generate` function**, all other workloads (data downloading, data preprocessing, prediction inference, metric calculation) are handled by the codebase.

 **The codebase can not: **

 1. Reproduce the exact accuracy number reported in the original papers of all **3rd party benchmarks**.
 The reason can be two-fold:
-   1. MMCompass **mainly** uses **generation-based evaluation** for all VLMs (and optionally with **LLM-based answer extraction**).
+   1. VLMEvalKit **mainly** uses **generation-based evaluation** for all VLMs (and optionally with **LLM-based answer extraction**).
 Meanwhile, some benchmarks may use different metrics (SEEDBench uses PPL-based evaluation, *eg.*).
 For these benchmarks, we will compare both scores in the corresponding README file.
-We encourage developers to support other different evaluation paradigms in MMCompass.
+We encourage developers to support other different evaluation paradigms in the codebase.
    2. By default, we use the same prompt template for all VLMs to evaluate on a benchmark.
-Meanwhile, **some VLMs may have their specific prompt templates** (some may not covered by MMCompass at this time).
-We encourage VLM developers to implement their own prompt template in MMCompass, if that is not covered currently.
+Meanwhile, **some VLMs may have their specific prompt templates** (some may not covered by the codebase at this time).
+We encourage VLM developers to implement their own prompt template in VLMEvalKit, if that is not covered currently.
 That will help to improve the reproducibility.

 ## Supported Datasets and Models